Kcnarf/d3-distanceLimitedVoronoi/README.md

 > Voronoi layouts are particularly useful for invisible interactive regions, as demonstrated in Nate Vack’s [Voronoi picking](http://bl.ocks.org/njvack/1405439) example

-But this cited example also shows that interractive areas should be close to each point/subjectOfMatter.
-In other words, if the interactive area is far away from the subject of matter, interaction becomes confusing.
+But this cited example also shows that interractive regions should be close to each point/subjectOfMatter.
+In other words, if the interactive region is far away from the subject of matter, interaction becomes confusing.

-In its example, Nate Vack uses SVG's clipPath technique to limit Voronoï-based interactive area.
-This plugin mimic the final result by computing the adequate area for each subject of matter.
-The adequate area is a path which is the intersection area between the Voronoï cell and a max-distance circle.
+In its example, Nate Vack uses SVG's clipPath technique to limit Voronoï-based interactive region.
+This plugin mimic the final result by computing the adequate region for each subject of matter.
+The adequate region is the intersection area between the Voronoï cell and a max-distance circle.

 #### Examples

-* This <a href='http://bl.ocks.org/Kcnarf/4de291d8b2d1e6501990540d87bc1baf'>block</a> uses this __d3.geom.limitedDistanceVoronoi__ plugin.
+* This [block](href='http://bl.ocks.org/Kcnarf/4de291d8b2d1e6501990540d87bc1baf') uses this __d3.geom.limitedDistanceVoronoi__ plugin.

 #### Usages
 In your HTML file, load the plugin after loading D3.
 The result may look like: